thuriot/steven.thuriot.be/_posts/2015-08-19-generic-references.md

 }
 ```

 Of course, this example won't even compile.
-The compiler won't let you cast the generic type, even though you've verified it to be correct.
+The compiler won't let you cast to the generic type, even though you've verified it to be correct and in fact, the same!
 A cast which isn't really a cast in the first place.

-Usually, we solve this by boxing the generic value first, tricking the compiler.
+Usually, we solve this by boxing the generic value first, and thus tricking the compiler.

 ```csharp
 public class ClassWithData<T>